Using IPv6 with a Tunnel Broker

 Now navigate to Firewall > Rules, LAN tab, and add a rule to pass IPv6 traffic out from LAN to any, just like the rule for IPv4.

 Without an IPv6 allow rule, no traffic will get out.

-If you have a dynamic IP on the WAN connecting the tunnel, you can use the "HE.net Tunnelbroker" DynDNS type to update it when your IP changes.
+If the WAN connecting the tunnel has a dynamic IP address, the HE.net Tunnelbroker DynDNS type may be used to update it when the WAN IP address changes.

 To set that up:

 - Navigate to Services > DynDNS

 - Set the Type to HE.net Tunnelbroker